 Well this is the crux of the matter.
 Does the non-appropriation principle (based on the Outer Space Treaty and quoted by Space Lawyers) absolutely preclude any private (or commercial, non national) claims to celestial land?

-The evidence out there there says NO.
+The evidence out there there says NO…. not absolutely.

 In the next section we flesh this issue out.
 For the purpose of this introduction, we state that the non appropriation principle (extended without documentation within the ratified treaty), is not sufficiently structural within space law to immediately bar our celestial land claim or our associated fund raising activities (selling of land claim certificates).